-The United States has charged Meng with bank fraud, and accused her of misleading HSBC Holdings Plc about Huawei Technologies Co Ltd's business in Iran.
+The United States has charged Meng with bank fraud, and accused her of misleading HSBC Holdings Plc <HSBA.L> about Huawei Technologies Co Ltd's business in Iran.

 Unlike the United States, Canada did not have sanctions against Iran at the time Canadian officials authorized the start of the extradition process, her lawyers have said.

-Meng's legal team is currently only scheduled to call evidence in the last week of April, and a second phase of the trial, focusing on abuse of process and whether Canadian officials followed the law while arresting Meng, is set to begin in June.
+Meng's legal team is currently only scheduled to call evidence in the last week of April, and a second phase of the extradition hearing, focusing on abuse of process and whether Canadian officials followed the law while arresting Meng, is set to begin in June.
 Closing arguments are expected in the last week of September and first week of October.

 Legal experts have said it could be years before a final decision is reached in the case, since Canada's justice system allows many decisions to be appealed.